peterjc/thapbi-pict/docs/examples/woody_hosts/sample_summary.rst

 The other files are a tabular view of this information, plain text and Excel format.
-Here is a screenshot of the ``with-metadata.samples.onebp.xlsx`` file opened in Excel (with the genus only columns hidden):
+Here is a screenshot of the ``with-metadata.samples.onebp.xlsx`` file opened in Excel:

 .. image:: https://user-images.githubusercontent.com/63959/76231207-cf046700-621c-11ea-9f3a-cdb0cf539483.png
    :alt: Excel screenshot showing with-metadata.samples.onebp.xlsx

-Each site has one or more rows in the same background colour (pink, orange, yellow, green, blue, repeated), with one row for each time it was sequenced (the per-site sampling).

 The metadata is in the first columns, then the sequence filename stem, total sequence count, unknowns, *Phytophthora*, and then all the unique species or ambiguous species combinations.
 In this case there are no non-*Phytophthora* predictions.

+Using the metadata each site has one or more rows in the same background colour (pink, orange, yellow, green, blue, repeated), with one row for each time it was sequenced (the per-site sampling).

 The values are total read counts for that row/column, with conditional formatting applied so non-zero entries have a bright red background.